(19 semester hours)

 - Developing an understanding of entrepreneurship as a manageable process

-- Developing creating thinking and creative problem solving tools for all aspects of business and life
+- Developing creative thinking and creative problem solving tools for all aspects of business and life

 - Using tools, frameworks, concepts, and perspectives that are helpful in recognizing how entrepreneurship works